Resources for Young People’s Wellbeing

 Acknowledgement: List compiled by Dr Nicola Lally, Principal Specialist Clinical Psychologist, Paediatrics CUH in May 2025

-FND Guide resources for Functional Neurological Disorder
+A Guide to Functional Neurological Disorder

 Information for Children and Young People, their Parents, Carers and Trusted Adults (NHS Wales)